 Breast Cancer is caused when cells in the breast mutate, growing out of control.
 These mutated cells grow into mass of cells – either forming a lump that can be felt through the skin or as a tumour that can be seen on an X-ray.
 According to the most recent report from the Singapore Cancer Registry, between 2008 and 2012, breast cancer was the number one type of cancer among women in Singapore, and was also the cause of 18% of all female deaths by cancer.

 There are many costs associated with care for cancer patients.
 What are some costs that can be expected on top of home care services and treatments?

 Living with breast cancer can be financially destabilising for everyone at home.
-An average woman in Singapore earns $4,027 a month but cancer treatments on average, can cost from $8,000 to $17,000 a month.
-The costs of breast cancer is a heavy burden on patients and their caregivers from the onset.
+An average woman in Singapore earns $4,027 a month but cancer treatments, on average, can cost from $8,000 to $17,000 a month.
+The costs of care for breast cancer at home is a heavy burden on patients and their caregivers from the onset.

 Other than the costs of surgery or chemotherapy, other costs include:

 Upon starting cancer treatment, patients might be required to make several trips to hospitals.
 For example, Radiotherapy usually lasts for 6 weeks, for 5 days a week, and will comprise at least 30 sessions.
 Due to side effects such as fatigue or nausea, patients may refuse the discomfort of public transport for the convenience of the more expensive commuting choices like taxis.

 After a lumpectomy or Mastectomy, most women might consider going for breast reconstruction once they have recovered from breast cancer.
 Breast reconstruction might be costly, but can be essential to your loved ones to feel themselves again after winning a battle with breast cancer.